 Common and serious medical issues that happened during the study are listed here.
 Not all [people/patients] in this study experienced side effects.
-There may be more details in other resources listed under Final Comments below.

 [List the most serious and/or most prevalent adverse events for each study drug(s) tested.
 Explain a cut-off used for common side effect, e.g., >5% of participants and link to full listing of adverse events.
 If possible, compare the number of people who had each event by dose level.
 Apply numeracy principles.]